60 pounds and 8 inches.

-Disclaimer: I am not a trainer, nutritionist, a medical Dr, or a practitioner of any kind of medicine nor do I hold myself out as such.
+Disclaimer: I am not a trainer, nutritionist, medical Dr, or practitioner of any kind of medicine nor do I hold myself out as such.
 I am simply a guy who has done a lot of research on my own and experimented with certain supplements and herbs and gotten my blood tested 4 times in the last year at regular intervals--and I am reporting my findings here for those who want to do their own research.

 Let's discuss testosterone, free testosterone, levels, dietary adjustments, and most important of all, supplementation.
 Henceforth, testosterone will be simply referred to as "T" and free testosterone as "Free T".